ekowabaka/clearice/README.md

 ### Parsing options
 Option parsing can be performed by calling the `ClearICe::parse()` method.
 The parse method returns an array which contains the options that were successfully parsed.
+The array has the options as the keys and the values which were entered on the command line interface as the array values.
+If an option has both short and long keys then irrespective of whether a short or long key was passed on the CLI, the array key would be the long option.
+In cases where the options do not take values, the value associated to the key array is the boolean value true.

 For example the following script is intended for an app which generates a wiki.

     // Require the clear ice sources
     require_once "ClearICE.php";